 Berkeley Yacc (byacc) is a high-quality yacc variant.
-In contrast to Bison, it is written to avoid dependencies upon a particular compiler.
-It was written around 1990 by Robert Corbett, the original author of Bison.
+It is written to avoid dependencies upon a particular compiler.
+It was written around 1990 by Robert Corbett, who previously wrote Bison.
 This version has been modified to conform to ANSI C.

 Release Notes: This release fixes the special case in which the "-i" option is given without "-d", adds other minor fixes, and improves the regression testcases.

 Sphirewall is a user-centric analytical network firewall/router.
 Out-of-the box, it provides user authentication coupled with powerful analytics which provide you with complete control over your network and users.
 With Sphirewall, you can manage and understand what is happening on your network with features such as qos, bandwidth quotas, user authentication, and much more.
 Not built on iptables, it is able to do things which other Open Source firewalls can't.
 Its very flexible, and with its open JSON API, can easily be plugged into any existing environment.